The story of the cross of St James / Way of St. James – el camino de Santiago de Compostela, and the ‘field of stars’ in Spain

 Wish someone “good luck” and a ” buen camino ” (good journey) . . either on the Camino itself, on another journey, or in life in general, with one of our St. James Crosses.
 (Many feature the scallop shell as well.)

-See some of our Jewellery and Camino souvenirs in our central SHOP . .
+See some of our Jewellery and Camino souvenirs featuring the Saint James cross in our SHOP . . for example:

 More information about the Concha de Santiago scallop shell – and even its connection to Prince William, Duke of Cambridge and the British Royal Family in Britain / England